openml/blog/_posts/2020-10-23-OpenML-Hacktoberfest.md

 Next week we will kick off our fall workshop, which will be hosted virtually and is open to everyone!
 At the workshop we work on the development and maintenance of the OpenML platform (website, APIs and extensions), but also encourage discussions on a broad range of topics, from using the platform to building the platform to building the community.
-If you are already sure you want to join, please [register](https://docs.google.com/forms/d/e/1FAIpQLSedDOBZzuQP9dACFWiPqXcl1HvURB9h3SOdwPq45PB-87TPyg/viewform) and we will see you next week! :)
+If you are already sure you want to join, please [register](https://docs.google.com/forms/d/e/1FAIpQLSedDOBZzuQP9dACFWiPqXcl1HvURB9h3SOdwPq45PB-87TPyg/viewform) and we will see you next week!

 The workshops are the perfect time to get involved with the OpenML community.
 We welcome first time contributors to the project.
 You can contribute in many ways, such as giving feedback, cleaning data, or helping with design, planning, or content.
 If you are looking to contribute to the software projects, we are there to help you get started on beginner issues.
 Even better, the workshop coincides with [Hacktoberfest](https://hacktoberfest.digitalocean.com/), which means you can earn a shirt through your open source software contributions!
-To get an even better idea of what happens at an OpenML workshop, read the [write-up of last year's fall workshop](how-to-link-to-blogpost?) and look at [the workshop agenda](https://docs.google.com/document/d/1-cjXSqjbce0Gq5zydkp-RNQQmxmcSW4WQ0fWTHUwU9E/edit#).
+To get an even better idea of what happens at an OpenML workshop, read the [write-up of last year's fall workshop](https://openml.github.io/blog/openml/2019/10/24/OpenML-workshop-at-Dagstuhl.html) and look at [the workshop agenda](https://docs.google.com/document/d/1-cjXSqjbce0Gq5zydkp-RNQQmxmcSW4WQ0fWTHUwU9E/edit#).

 In this blog post we will go over the basics on how you can participate in the workshop.